 If budget is a concern, then we would recommend going as high as you possibly can.
-The more money you can invest into the guitar, the better the experience you will have.
+The more money you can invest into the electric guitar, the better the experience you will have.

 So if you are serious about learning how to play the guitar, do yourself a favor and invest the most you can into your instrument.
 You will thank yourself down the road.

-The electric guitar can still be heard especially if you have chosen a hollow body or semi-hollow body.
+The electric guitar can still be heard, especially if you have chosen a hollow body or semi-hollow body.

-The solid body however will be much quieter but you can get going with learning the neck and notes, maybe even some chords.
+The solid body however will be much quieter, but you can get going with learning the neck and notes, maybe even some chords.

 If you are able to buy yourself an amplifier to get started, then we would very much encourage it.
 This will give you more control over how you are playing and give you better tone to stay encouraged.

 Staying motivated with good tone can help you learn better technique.
-Playing without an amplifier can foster some bad habits and so try and prevent it.
+Playing without an amplifier can foster some bad habits, and so try and prevent it.
 Even if it means you have to get a cheaper guitar to include an amp in your purchase.

 So depending on your genre of music, or the music you want to start with, here is a list to help, it not a rule, simply a suggestion.

-ESP LTD = Rock, Hard Rock, Classic Rock, Metal.
-Blues.
-The ESP LTD is very similar to the Les Paul but with higher output pick-ups.
+- ESP LTD is good for Rock (Hard and Classic), Metal, Blues.
+The ESP LTD is very similar to the Ibanez, but with higher output pick-ups.

 - Omen Extreme is good for Rock (Hard and Classic), Metal, Blues.
 The Omen Extreme is designed for harder music.
 The added coil tap can also do single coil tones and adds versatility,